Manufacturing Analytics Vendor Selection Checklist for 2026

 Pilot Line Scope in Contract

-The pilot line implementation — data connections, dashboard configuration, user training — must be in scope in the base contract, not an additional professional services charge.
-Vendors who quote professional services separately for a standard pilot implementation are pricing the implementation cost out of the headline licence fee.
+Data connections, dashboard configuration, and user training must be in scope in the base contract — not an additional professional services charge.
+Vendors who quote these separately are hiding the true cost.

 04

-The support SLA during implementation is different from the support SLA in production.
-Confirm the SLA that applies after go-live: response time for P1 (production down) issues, escalation path, and named support contact versus generic ticket queue.
+The SLA during implementation differs from the SLA in production.
+Confirm response time for P1 issues, escalation path, and named support contact versus generic ticket queue after go-live.

 05

-The implementation plan must include a parallel running period — two to four weeks where the analytics platform runs alongside the existing reporting method before the old method is decommissioned.
-A vendor who does not include parallel running in the implementation plan has not delivered enough production go-lives to know why it matters.
+The implementation plan must include 2–4 weeks of parallel running alongside existing reporting before decommissioning.
+A vendor who omits this has not delivered enough production go-lives to know why it matters.

 Area 5